stkent/iOS-Dependency-Injection-Workshop/part1-slides/slides-source.md

 <br />
 The relationships between all dependencies in an app are collectively referred to as the **dependency graph**.

-^We're not going to discuss dependency graphs in any great detail, but the phrase crops up frequently in DI discussions so it's good to be aware of what they are.
+^We're not going to discuss dependency graphs in any great detail, but the concept crops up when we touch on DI frameworks later, so it's good to be aware of.

 ---